 - 2. Fast-track bypass Whenever the listener is called, check whether the event target or its owner document are flagged as "unlocked".
 If either is, return early.
 CBC: ClearClick uses an expando property to flag DOM nodes and windows, relying on a feature of Mozilla's chrome-exposed DOM wrappers which prevents content from seeing or tamper with expando properties set by privileged code.
 Other browsers may require different procedures to safely annotate documents and other DOM nodes.
 Furthermore, this and most of the remaining steps assume our listener can examine and manipulate any DOM node or window independently from its origin, bypassing SOP.
 This privilege should be granted by the listener having being registered by privileged (browser extension) code. - 3.
 Parent chain check Check whether the event target is either a child of a nested document or a plugin content element (EMBED, APPLET or OBJECT).
 If it is not, or it is an embedded document belonging to a same-site parent chain (i.e. it and all its parents are from the same origin), flag the document as "unlocked" and return.
 Notice that the original Clickjacking demo by Hansen & Grossman worked despite the Flash content being served same-site: since plugins may follow type-specific origin policies, we never return early at this stage when interacting with plugin content, even if embedded same-site. - 4.
 Rapid fire check Check whether the previous event we had observed was the same type on a document from a different origin, happened within the past 800ms (quarantine time).
-If it was, we assume a "Rapid fire" attack (e.g. the user has been tricked into repeatedly click on the same or a predictable location in a fast succession while the document gets changed under his mouse pointer): halve the quarantine time and go to step 7.
+If it was, we assume a "Rapid fire" attack (e.g. the user has been tricked into repeatedly click on the same or a predictable location in a fast succession while the document gets changed under his mouse pointer): halve the quarantine time and go to step 8.
 If next interaction happens with a different document, the quarantine time will be reset. - 5.
-Obstruction check By using an offscreen HTML 5 canvas element, we take two reasonably sized (300x200 on average, depending on viewport constraints) screenshots of the region centered around the DOM element which is about to receive the event: one from its owner document's "point of view" (unobstructed by definition), the other from the topmost window's.
+Cursor sanity check By querying computed-style with the ":hover" pseudo-class on the element (if the target is plugin content) or on the host frame element and its ancestors (if the target is a nested document), check whether the cursor has been hidden or changed to an possibly attacker-provided bitmap: if it has, go to step 7.
+This provides protection against "Phantom cursor" attacks, also known as "Cursorjacking". - 6.
+Obstruction check By using an offscreen HTML 5 canvas element, we take two reasonably sized (300x200 on average, but growing or shrinking depending on document's inherent size and viewport constraints) screenshots of the region centered around the DOM element which is about to receive the event: one from its owner document's "point of view" (unobstructed by definition), the other from the topmost window's.
 In the plugin content case, we ensure the former "screenshot" contains the element itself only.
 If the number of the pixels which are different between the screenshots don't exceed a certain configurable tolerance rate (default 18%), return.
 Otherwise we tentatively assume the DOM element our user is interacting with has been obstructed or obscured by a UI Redressing attempt.
 CBC: the screenshots are taken by using the CanvasRenderingContext2D.drawWindow() method, which is a Mozilla-proprietary extension of the HTML 5 Canvas API available to privileged code only, allowing the content of DOM windows to be drawn on a canvas surface exactly as rendered on the screen.
 The rest of this phase relies on cross-browser canvas features, instead, such as pixel grabbing and data URL serialization.